itayk93/automatic_translations/README.md

 # automatic_translations
-Script for translating Excel files automatically

-Steps:
+Instructions:

-1. Locate the files you want to translate in "Input" folder
+Locate the files you want to translate in the "Input" folder.
-2. Run the script
+Run the script.
-3. Write in english the language you want to translate the file to
+Enter the language you want to translate the files to in English (e.g. "Spanish", "French", "German").
-4. Press enter
+Press enter.
-5. The files will be ready in "Output" folder
+The translated files will be available in the "Output" folder.

-In order to run this script on a PC, just modify the relevant line of code in the script.
+Note: To use this script on a PC, you may need to modify the relevant line of code in the script.

-Thank you
+Thank you for using this script.